Hypervolemia: types, causes, symptoms and treatment. Hypervolemia. What you need to know about excess fluid in the body Pulmonary hypervolemia

 Polycythemia at the same time, it reflects the hyperregenerative state of the bone marrow, which is accompanied by increased proliferation of blood cells, mainly erythrocytes, and their release into the vascular bed.

-Polycythemic hypervolemia is detected with chronic circulatory failure, alveolar hypoventilation, decreased oxygen capacity of the blood and the effectiveness of biological oxidation, with exogenous (normo- and hypobaric) hypoxia.
+Polycythemic hypervolemia is detected in chronic circulatory failure, alveolar hypoventilation, a decrease in the oxygen capacity of the blood and the efficiency of biological oxidation, and in exogenous (normo- and hypobaric) hypoxia.

 Symptoms of Hypervolemia: